saurabh23-Eng/Solivagant1/experiment/aim.md

- ## Aim of Experiment
- 1. To study and demonstrate the process of Frequency Shift Keying (FSK) modulation and demodulation.
+ ## 1. To study and demonstrate the process of Frequency Shift Keying (FSK) modulation and demodulation.
- 2. To observe how digital data is transmitted through variations in the frequency of a carrier signal.
+ ## 2. To observe how digital data is transmitted through variations in the frequency of a carrier signal.